waiting-for-dev/castle-vim/README.md

 * Do not touch global Vim configuration file (`/etc/vim` in Unix).
 Do whatever in your user vimrc.
 * Create a new repository in `~/.vim`
-* Use [Vundle](https://github.com/gmarik/vundle) to manage your plugins in a distributable way.
-You could as well use [pathogen](https://github.com/tpope/vim-pathogen), but Vundle provides some great options to help you keep updated and referenced them without the need of repository submodules.
+* Use [NeoBundle](https://github.com/Shougo/neobundle.vim) to manage your plugins in a distributable way.
+Another alternatives are [Vundle](https://github.com/gmarik/vundle) or [pathogen](https://github.com/tpope/vim-pathogen).
-* Tell your CVS (git, svn...) to ignore the directory where Vundle keep the plugins.
+* Tell your CVS (git, svn...) to ignore the directory where NeoBundle keep the plugins.
 Usually, `bundle`.
 * Instead of using `~/.vimrc`, use a `vimrc` file inside your `~/.vim` directory.
 That way you can package it with your repository.
 * Commit, pull to some remote repository!!